 Deploy and update your infrastructure the same way you deliver the rest of your application: with real code delivered through your CI/CD pipeline.

-In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and GCP Functions with the help of Pulumi.
+In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and Google Cloud Functions with the help of Pulumi.

 Watch Pulumi CEO, Joe Duffy and Corey Quinn as they walk-through Pulumi features and new capabilities that help tame cloud cost and complexity.

 Learn how Mercedes-Benz Research and Development is using Pulumi to help their development teams build self-service cloud infrastructure in this tech talk.

 Pulumi Engineer Evan Boyle uses Go to walk us through modern infrastructure-as-code concepts and best practices like functions, containers, and Kubernetes.

 Learn how you can use C#, F#, and VB.NET to define the infrastructure for Azure, AWS, or even on-prem Kubernetes clusters.